 7 Tips for Creative Hanging Indoor Plants

-By Karen Weir-Jimerson Hanging plants add vertical appeal to indoor spaces.
-Here are 7 creative tips for displaying plants that like to trail and climb.
+Hanging plants offer vertical appeal to indoor spaces.
+Here are seven creative ways to display plants that like to trail and climb.

 1 Choose trailing species

 Some plants are destined to trail.
 Perhaps the two most well-known hanging plants are pothos and philodendron.
 See the differences between varieties here.
 Both produce long stems covered with heart-shape leaves that hang (or climb).
 Encourage hanging plants simply by allowing them to do their thing.
 If you like these plants to be more bushy, trim back tendrils which allows the plant to build more bulk.

 Lots of plants are sold in hanging baskets, so all you have to do is hang them up in your home.
 Ta-da!
 An uninspiring corner can be lushed up with a hanging fern.
 Open sunny spots can welcome a hanging basket.
 Use a strong hook from the ceiling to hang your plant.
 Hang plants in low traffic areas so as your plant extends in length, tendrils won’t grab people as they walk by.

 3 Create “green” curtains using a wall bracket